EVENT

 Origin of Geek Cruises and Karaoke with Neil

-• The entire phenomenon of Geek Cruises—which eventually brought together thousands of developers and tech pioneers on legendary global voyages—actually started with a simple request, a night at a karaoke bar, and an inspiring family cruise.
+- The entire global phenomenon of Geek Cruises—which eventually brought thousands of developers and open-source pioneers together on luxury voyages—grew out of a Portland classroom, a stack of code printouts, and a local karaoke bar.

 These facts are as Randal recalls them, but much time has passed for most of this.
 If you find a factual error, please email realmerlyn@gmail.com.